Corentin-Damas/advent_code2023/README.md

 ### Not finished

 - Day 12 : Recursion with a slice out of bound to fix // Solution Found with Python
+- Day 13 : Part 2 not completed// Solution Found with Python